 Not all peels are created equally, and one peel type does not suit all.
 Certain ingredients may be more effective for treating acne, while others may be more successful in treating hyperpigmentation or the signs of aging.

-Like a chemical peel, an enzyme peel is also treatment sued to improve skin texture and appearance.
+Like a chemical peel, an enzyme peel is also a treatment sued to improve skin texture and appearance.
 Enzymes are applied to the skin, which loosens the connections between dead skin cells, including exfoliation and stimulating new cell growth.
 The process causes superficial layers of dead skin to peel off, revealing a smoother and more radiant complexion.
 Enzyme peels both nourish and exfoliate the skin and are usually made with fruit enzymes.
-The most popular fruit enzyme are papain found in papayas, bromelain found in pineapples.
+The most popular fruit enzyme is papain found in papayas, bromelain found in pineapples.

 BHAs (Beta Hydroxy Acid) Salicylic Acid

 Related to Aspirin, salicylic acid is an exfoliant with anti-inflammatory properties.
 It is oil-soluble, allowing it to penetrate into the follicles to effectively exfoliate dead skin cells, unclog pores, control acne pimples and smooth skin.

 A group of water-soluble carboxylic acids that work on the desmosomes are sometimes referred to as the “glue” that holds the skin cells together.
 In the epidermis, AHAs enhance exfoliation and stimulate cellular turnover.
 In the dermis, AHAs with greater bioavailability also have been shown to stimulate collagen and elastin production as well and increase skin thickness, which leads to firmer skin.